caprenter/bingley-music-town/docs/challenge2024.md

 As a friendship group they began to experiment with instruments together and found their passion for music which continued to develop through secondary school, where they participated in school performances.

-The Challenge Festival is their debut pubic performance.
+The Challenge Festival is their debut public performance.
 One not to miss.
 </div>
 <div class="col-md-6" markdown="1" style="padding: 0 1em"> ![Alice Gilmour](assets/images/challenge/challenge2024/albatross.jpg)
 </div>